 Anyone who looks after an elderly relative is likely to be familiar with the difficulties in trying to get them to drink regularly to stay hydrated.
-Dehydration particularly those who live alone or in care homes is a big issue when they are admitted to hospital.
+Dehydration is a real issue particularly for those who are not very mobile, who live alone or who need care such as when they are admitted to hospital.
 This is our guide to avoiding dehydration in elderly people, and tips to drink enough and often.

 As we get older, the bladder becomes less able to hang on.
 One of the problems is the fear of having to get up to go to the loo in the night, or worse, incontinence.
-The obvious solution is not to drink too much, but dehydration can lead to serious health problems.
+The obvious solution would appear to be not to drink too much, but dehydration can lead to serious health problems.

 Going to the loo at night

 So, there is a real dilemma and it can be so hard to acknowledge the need to change such a personal habit which has such humiliating consequences, but drinking very little is not a solution to avoiding incontinence.
-The refusal to drink enough amongst the elderly is a real problem.
 The fear of falling over because of mobility issues or failing eyesight is more than enough to stop someone going to the loo in the night, but here are a few ideas that might help:

 - Keeping a light on in the loo.